Lady Vengeance: Plot

 A Christian musical procession waits with a symbolic block of tofu outside a prison for the release of Lee Geum-ja, a reformed female prisoner.
 Convicted of kidnapping and murdering a 5-year-old schoolboy, Won-mo, 13 years earlier, Geum-ja became a national sensation because of her youth, saintly appearance, and willing confession to the crime.
 However, she became an inspirational model for prisoner reform during her incarceration, and her supposed spiritual transformation earned her an early release.
 Now free, she is intent on revenge.

 Geum-ja quickly reveals that her "kind-hearted" behavior in prison was a cover to earn favor and further her revenge plans.
 She visits the other paroled inmates, calling in favors that include food, shelter, and weapons.
-She begins work in a pastry shop and gets involved with a young shop assistant, Geun-Shik, who would be the same age as Won-mo if had he lived.
+She begins work in a pastry shop and gets involved with a young shop assistant, Geun-shik, who would be the same age as Won-mo if he had lived.

 It is revealed that Geum-ja did not smother Won-mo.
-The detective on her case was aware of her innocence, but helped her fake crime-scene details to ensure her confession looked credible.
+The detective on her case was aware of her innocence, but with pressure from the society and law enforcement to close the case, helped her fake crime-scene details to ensure her confession looked credible.
 As a young high school student, Geum-ja had become pregnant and, afraid to go home to her parents, turned to Mr. Baek, a teacher at her school, for help.
 Mr. Baek expected Geum-ja to provide sex and assist in his kidnapping racket in return.
-He used her to lure 5-year-old Won-mo to him, with the intent of ransoming the child, but instead murdered him.
+He used her to lure 5-year-old Won-mo to him, with the intent of ransoming the child, but murdered him after receiving the ransom.
 He then kidnapped Geum-ja's infant daughter and threatened to murder the baby if Geum-ja did not take the blame.
-She spent prison sentence plotting her revenge on Mr. Baek for the murder of Won-mo, for causing her child to grow up without a mother, and for sending her to prison.
+She spent her prison sentence plotting her revenge on Mr. Baek for the murder of Won-mo, for causing her child to grow up without a mother, and for sending her to prison.

 Geum-ja discovers that her daughter was adopted by Australian parents.
-Jenny, now an adolescent, does not speak Korean and is initially resistant to her mother’s outreach, though she does return with Geum-ja to Seoul to bond.
+Jenny, now an adolescent, does not speak Korean and is initially resistant to her mother's outreach, though she does return with Geum-ja to Seoul to bond.
 Geum-ja plans to kidnap and murder Mr. Baek, now a children's teacher at a preschool, with the aid of his wife, another ex-convict.
 Mr. Baek hires thugs to kill Geum-ja and Jenny but Geum-ja kills them and Mr. Baek is subdued.